-1. The Discharger shall comply with all Standard Facility Specifications listed in Section E of the SPRRs.
+The Discharger shall comply with all Standard Facility Specifications listed in Section E of the SPRRs.

-D. CLOSURE AND POST-CLOSURE MAINTENANCE SPECIFICATIONS
+D. POST-CLOSURE MAINTENANCE SPECIFICATIONS

-- Every five years, the Discharger shall submit, pursuant to Title 27, Section 21090(e)(2), an iso-settlement map accurately depicting the estimated total change in elevation of each portion of the final cover's low-hydraulic conductivity layer.
+- 1. The facility currently runs an active landfill gas extraction system for the closed landfill unit, and shall continue to run the landfill gas extraction system for the closed landfill unit until such time that the landfill gas is longer a threat to water quality as documented by the Discharger and approved by the Executive Officer. - 2.
+Every five years, the Discharger shall submit, pursuant to Title 27, Section 21090(e)(2), an iso-settlement map accurately depicting the estimated total change in elevation of each portion of the final cover's low-hydraulic conductivity layer.
 This map shall show the total lowering of the surface elevation of the final cover relative to the baseline topographic map and shall indicate all areas where visually noticeable differential settlement may have been obscured by grading operations.
-The map shall be drawn to the same scale and contour interval as the baseline topographic map. - 2.
-The Discharger shall comply with all Standard Closure and Post-Closure Specifications listed in Section G of the SPRRs.
+The map shall be drawn to the same scale and contour interval as the baseline topographic map.

+The Discharger shall comply with all Standard Closure and Post-Closure Specifications listed in Section G and all Standard Construction Specifications that are applicable to closure in Section F of the SPRRs dated December 2015.